-Most surrogate mothers talk about this with their Intended Parents before the baby comes, and really they just want what is agreed upon between them.
+Most surrogate mothers talk about this with their intended parents before the baby comes, and really they just want what is agreed upon between them.

-In the first 6 months most seem to want a bit more contact, you have to remember that not only do they have the separation from the baby that they have helped to create and worked so hard to bring into this world, but when the baby comes and the communication dies down between surrogate and IPs there is often more separation anxiety felt by the surrogates(especially the single surrogates from what it seems) so they basically want the contact with you so they don’t get overwhelmed with both separations at once…and it helps to make them feel less like a baby machine.
+In the first 6 months, most surrogates seem to want a bit more contact, you have to remember that not only do they have the separation from the baby that they have helped to create and worked so hard to bring into this world, but when the baby comes and the communication dies down between surrogate and Intend Parents there is often more separation anxiety felt by the surrogates(especially the single surrogates, from what it seems) so they basically want the contact with you so they don’t get overwhelmed with both separations at once…and it helps to make them feel less like a baby machine.

 This is often contingent upon the relationship between surrogate mothers and their Intended Parents, some will have more contact…in most cases after the first year contact probably changes to occasional contact and that it seems to be the normal way things go.
-Bellow you will find some advice:
+Below you will find some advice:

 Daily contact, surrogates want to confirm they made the right choice and they also want to see that they were more than just a baby carrier.

-After 6 months:
+After 6 months

-It’s also important to remember that if your surrogate mother has a great experience she’ll be keener to help other intended parents!
+It’s also important to remember that if your surrogate mother has a great experience, she’ll be keener to help other intended parents!